 Months of entry

-Core study areas include fundamentals of digital signal processing and information theory and coding, and a specialist research project, supervised by experts in the field.
+Core study areas include the fundamentals of digital signal processing information theory and coding, and a specialist research project, supervised by experts in the field.

-Optional study areas include communication networks, personal radio communications, communication channels, digital signal processing for software defined radio, multimedia over networks, mobile network technologies and intelligent signal processing.
+Optional study areas include communication networks, personal radio communications, communication channels, digital signal processing, software defined radio, multimedia, mobile networks and intelligent signal processing.

 Information for international students

 Please see the funding page for more details.